Quantum key distribution: Singapore's National Quantum-Safe Network Plus (NQSN+)

 Following the successful National Quantum-Safe Network Testbed trials, National Quantum-Safe Network Plus (NQSN+) was launched by IMDA in 2023 and is part of Singapore's Digital Connectivity Blueprint, which outlines the next bound of Singapore's digital connectivity to 2030.
 NQSN+ will support network operators to deploy quantum-safe networks nationwide, granting businesses easy access to quantum-safe solutions that safeguard their critical data.
 The NQSN+ will start with two network operators, Singtel and SPTel, together with SpeQtral.
 Each will build a nationwide, interoperable quantum-safe network that can serve all businesses.
 Businesses can work with NQSN+ operators to integrate quantum-safe solutions such as Quantum Key Distribution (QKD) and Post-Quantum Cryptography (PQC) and be secure in the quantum age.

 Eagle-1

-In late 2025 or 2026, the ESA plans to launch the satellite Eagle-1, an experimental space-based quantum key distribution system.
+In late 2026 or early 2027, ESA and EU plan to launch the satellite Eagle-1, an experimental space-based quantum key distribution system.